ztang14/TeachBrains/README.md

             product: add, delete, update, get
             resgistration: resgister

-            question： how to design check out -- interface of card information ? how to design review part?
+            question： how to design check out
+                       how to design review part?